AnnibaleCois/annibalecois.github.io/content/courses/example/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Survey Methods
-summary: Understand logic and process of conducting surveys and implement your own surveys in the health sciences.
+summary: Understanding population surveys as a research methods in the health sciences.
 weight: 1

 # Page metadata.